xfrenette/hotelcaisse-server/docs/api.md

 Also, all API request are relative to a "team".
 This is determine by the URL.
 Ex:
 `https://{my-team-slug}.example.com/api`.

+`timestamp` attribute type
+---

+Some attributes in the request (not response) are of type `timestamp`.
+This is an integer which represents the number of seconds since Epoch.
+If optional, unless otherwise noted, the server will default to the current timestamp.
+Also, if the timestamp is in the future (from the server's point of view), the server will use the current timestamp instead.
+The server trusts that the client has the correct time and will use the timestamp provided without check (except for future).

 Response format
 ===